Skip to content

 Dry Seasons (June to September and December to February)

-The dry seasons are generally pleasant as they are featured with less rain or no rainfall at all which is great for out door activities and travels.
+The dry seasons are generally pleasant as they are featured with less rain or no rainfall at all which is great for outdoor activities and travels.
 The trails leading to these different remote tourist destinations are often less muddy, making drives and hikes more manageable.
 Additionally, animals are easier to spot in national parks like Akagera due to the sparser vegetation and animals gathering around water sources.

 Wet Seasons (March to May and October to November)